DVB-H: Lack of acceptance

 At the NAB show in April 2012, Peter Siebert of Europe's DVB Project Office said DVB-H did not succeed because so few devices were available, mainly because content producers would not subsidize them.

 The competing technologies - like MediaFLO in the US - did not have any success, new sales were terminated in December 2010 and the allocated spectrum sold to AT&T.

 These 1st generation transmissions protocols are not very spectrum efficient, but the fatal problem seems to be the lack of business model for mobile-TV.
 Very few have been willing to pay for the services.
 Even with a free mobile-tv signal, the daily use was often just a few minutes.

 The Dutch KPN is an example.
 KPN quote lack of receiving devices, but even when KPN's service was initially free the average daily use was a mere 9 minutes per phone having a DVB-H receiver.
 (TV is typically watched 2–3 hours per day.)

 As 4G/LTE became standard in most smartphones and used in many countries, it can provide the needed capacity for mobile TV within most people's data allotments.
 4G/LTE has the potential of efficient multicast, which can increase the spectrum efficiency in broadcast type application to within a factor of maybe two compared to the newest (e.g. DVB-T2/T2Lite) broadcast protocols.

+In late 2016, Phil Laven, the DVB Group's outgoing chairman, acknowledged within its official publication "DVB Scene" that DVB-H and DVB-SH had been a commercial failure and put this down to the reluctance of network operators to include the technology in subsidized handsets.